Bunk with friends or family

 Myrtle Beach has beautiful beaches, a boardwalk with rides, and warm spring weather.
 Photo courtesy of the Myrtle Beach Visitors Bureau

-2. South Carolina
+3. South Carolina

-Enjoy a night or two at a balmy indoor water park, such as the Great Wolf Lodge.
+Enjoy a night or two at a balmy indoor water park, such as Great Wolf Lodge.
 Photo courtesy of Great Wolf Lodge

-3. Indoor Water Park
+5. Indoor Water Parks

 Visit the creatures at the Academy of Natural Sciences in Philly, the oldest natural history museum in the Americas.
 Photo by Jeff Fusco for the museum

-Philly is a great walking city with tons of family-friendly sights, as well as a great train.
-Check out our list of 100 things to do with kids in the city of brotherly love.
-Definitely save room for family hot spots like the Franklin Institute for all ages or the Please Touch Museum with toddlers and preschoolers, as well as these top picks for first-time visitors.
-Grab a CityPass or Philadelphia Pass for deals on entry passes.
-Our Philly editor says Airbnb is very popular and families could really stay in the city or any of the pretty surrounding towns, especially on the Main Line where for good restaurants and even microbreweries.
+Philly is a great walking city with tons of family-friendly sights, as well as a great transit system.
+Look into a Go City - Philadelphia tourist pass to gain entry to top attractions like the Franklin Institute, the Adventure Aquarium in Camden, New Jersey, the Philadelphia Zoo, LEGOLAND Discovery Center, and more—all for one ticket price.
+Our Philly editor says Airbnb is very popular, and that families could stay in the city or any of the pretty surrounding towns along the Main Line for good restaurants and microbreweries.
 Most towns have a direct train to Center City.
-Philly also puts you in good proximity to other road-trip worthy stops, such as Adventure Aquarium in Camden, Dutch Wonderland and Lancaster County, or Hersheypark.
+Philly also puts you in good proximity to other road-trip-worthy stops, such as Dutch Wonderland and Hersheypark.

-6. New Jersey Shore and Boardwalk
+9. New Jersey Shore and Boardwalk

 Take a step back in time at Virginia's Colonial Williamsburg, a living history museum.
 Photo courtesy of The Vacation Channel

 Enjoy the open-air historical attraction of Colonial Williamsburg during spring break and you’ll also get to bask in those warm springtime Virginia temperatures.
 Colonial Williamsburg is a fully immersive museum experience with street theater, costumed actors, and historical buildings and exhibits, but also events, shopping, and great eats.
 There are plenty of inexpensive hotels nearby, some of which run shuttles straight to the living history museum, as well as the other big attraction here: Busch Gardens.
-So yep, it’s a vacation that offers kids both a little education and plenty of playtime.
+So yes, it’s a vacation that offers kids both a little education and plenty of playtime.
 If you’re feeling inspired, continue on to Virginia Beach for a night or two.
 Don’t expect beach weather, but there will be plenty of local attractions already open for family fun.
 Or, fill up on Americana by tacking on a couple of nights in DC to your Williamsburg trip.

 Get breathtaking views hiking in Acadia National Park during the off-season.
 Photo courtesy The Maine Office of Tourism

-9. National and State Parks
+13. National and State Parks